promise/readme/README.md

 ✅ Merged PR #240 in countr/countr
 ✨ Pushed 1 commit to countr/countr
 ❓ Closed issue #239 in countr/countr
-🗣 Commented on #239 in countr/countr
-✨ Pushed 1 commit to project-blurple/bot-icon-sync
-✅ Merged PR #10 in project-blurple/bot-icon-sync
 ```

 ## Repositories I maintain